 Hubspot’s Consumer Behavior Survey confirms this trend.
 Over half (55%) of users say they consume an entire video, compared to 29% for blogs and 33% for interactive articles.
 If you want your entire message to be consumed, video tends to be the preferred medium.

 Businesses are embracing content marketing to increase their exposure online.
 Small businesses are using the power of content marketing in the form of creative and attractive content.
 By creating fresh content on a regular basis to remain on top of the search engine results, thus reaching out to more and more people.

 Companies used to hire a single person and assign him or her a range of different types of tasks.
 Have you ever heard of that saying, “jack of all trades and master of none”?
 Well, that’s what was happening.
 When one is trying to wear too many hats, something has to suffer.
 However, this is no more the trend.
 Instead, companies want people who specialize in a certain task and can take the business forward with great strides when they have the power to become proficient in that particular task.
 The perfect example is social media management or as we referenced earlier content management.
-Establishing a department for your social media marketing may not be an options, but why not consider hiring a social media company?
-Outsourcing these specific tasks not only free up your staff to do their original tasks but brings far more value to the table.
+Establishing a department for your social media marketing may not be an option, but why not consider hiring a social media company?
+Outsourcing these specific tasks not only frees up your staff to do their original tasks but brings far more value to the table.

 Elevated customer engagement

-social cindy at your service
+social Cindy at your service